tomerkizel/goat-go/README.md

 func (p *PMap) AddBatch(keyvalue map[any]any) (*PMap, error)
 ```

-AddOne adds a single key-value pair, and AddBatch adds a batch of key-value pairs to the persistent map. <b>key and value params must be of the right types.</b>
+AddOne adds a single key-value pair, and AddBatch adds a batch of key-value pairs to the persistent map. <b>Key and value params must be of the right types.</b>
 The methods returns a new PMap with the change/s

 ### Read